“Where are the safe neighborhoods?”

 - Scrutinizing the numbers and toggling back and forth between websites to see what is actually accurate.
 (And by the way, just how old is the data you are digging up?)

 We hear you and have done some of the legwork for you!
 The information in this post is the most accurate and updated data we could find.
-It was mainly retrieved from the 2018 Colorado Bureau of Investigation report (the most recently published).
-These reports are always about the previous year’s crime statistics, so this particular one focused on 2017 numbers.
-The complete report for 2018 should be available in September 2019.
+It was mainly retrieved from the 2019 Colorado Bureau of Investigation report (the most recently published).
+These reports are always about the previous year’s crime statistics, so this particular one focused on 2018 numbers.
+The complete report for 2019 should be available in September 2020.
+There is a preliminary 2019 comparison available for the first 6 months of 2019 that looks quite positive.

 Colorado Crime Statistics is one of the best websites to study all the statistics reported from Colorado police departments.
 I am genuinely excited to see so much transparency available.
 It’s so helpful to have precise data being published, and it is also presented in a manner that helps you understand the information quickly and accurately.
 The accuracy of this data is also the reason why you might see higher numbers in this methodology when compared to other crime stats recordings.
 If you are still deciding where in Colorado you would like to live, comparing information from Colorado Crime Statistics might help make that choice easier for you.